 - It can even pull the whole repository if required using the ‘–all-tags’ option.

 This is a handy and frequently used command while working with Docker.
 The ‘–platform’ option only works with experimental features enabled as of now.
-It is not recommended to download unsigned Docker images if not familiar with the image, like how it works or what it does.
+It is not recommended to download unsigned Docker images if you are not familiar with the image, like how it works or what it does.

 This is a Guide to Docker Pull.
-Here we discuss the introduction, Scenario, and How Pull Command work in Docker with examples respectively?.
+Here we discuss the introduction, Scenario, and How Pull Command work in Docker with examples, respectively.
 You may also have a look at the following articles to learn more –